Hawke's Bay: Media

+Parks and nature

+Hawke's Bay is home to numerous parks, forests, beaches and various other natural attractions.

+Napier and Hastings are home to many parks, with major parks including Cornwall, Frimley, and Windsor Parks in Hastings, and Anderson Park, Park Island, Taradale Park and the Botanical Gardens in Napier.

+Located in Windsor Park is Splash Planet, an amusement and water park that is open in the summer.

+Cape Kidnappers, a headland at the south-eastern extremity of Hawke Bay, is a popular tourist attraction.
+The cape has been identified as an Important Bird Area due to being a breeding site for over 6500 pairs of Australasian gannets.

+Food

 The Hawke's Bay wine region produces some of New Zealand's finest wines, celebrated together with local cuisine twice a year with the Food And Wine Classic festivals.
 These take place over several weekends in winter and ten days in summer, attracting thousands of visitors, many from overseas.

+Music

 Napier is home to the Mission Concert held early each year since 1993.
 The event, held at the Mission Estate Winery in Taradale, has attracted performers such as Kenny Rogers, Elton John, Shirley Bassey, Rod Stewart, The B-52's, Belinda Carlisle, Ray Charles, and Eric Clapton.
 The 2009 concert attraction was to be Lionel Richie, but the concert was cancelled because of rain.

 UK music artist Tycho Jones was staying in Hastings, Hawkes Bay when he was inspired to write the track Don't Be Afraid, produced by Jonathan Quarmby.

 Sport

 The Hawke's Bay Rugby Union's representative team, the Magpies, plays in New Zealand's annual professional domestic rugby union competition, the Mitre 10 Cup.
 The team represents the Hawke's Bay Region in provincial representative rugby, and draws its players from the constituent clubs who are affiliated to the provincial union.
 The team play their home matches in McLean Park in Napier.
 Players representing Hawke's Bay are also eligible to play for the Hurricanes in the annual transnational Super Rugby competition.
 Hawke's Bay has produced a number of All Blacks.

 The Hawke's Bay Hawks compete in the New Zealand National Basketball League.